Kaleemullahqasim/RDoLT_Prompting/README.md

 **Arguments**:

-- `--benchmark`: Name of the benchmark dataset.
+- `--benchmark`: Name of the benchmark dataset (other benchmarks can be added in folder).
 - `--prompts`: List of prompts to compare.
 - `--sample-size`: Number of samples to run from the benchmark dataset (default: 10).